vlmontegrande/rivals-blog/content/index.md

 Before CakeAssault, FullStream was the original face of Rivals.
 He's the only player who's ever come close to matching Cake's dominance.
 In the early access of the game, FullStream had to contend with the likes of Ralph and MrLz, who were considered the best players at the time.
 Once the first RCS season came along, however, FullStream took his place on the throne with a win over both Ralph and MrLz at Genesis 4.
 He laid the blueprint for the Cake era by winning almost half of the RCS tournaments in the following season.
 Even though he stepped back from the game, he never lost his potential to be a top player.
 He placed within the top eight of tournaments as late as season 5, where he would collect his final appearance on the top fifty rankings.

 Surprisingly, Rivals of Aether is FullStream's first platform fighter.
 You wouldn't realize it, as FullStream's Etalus is one of the scariest things to witness in neutral.
 Although his Etalus was his signature partner, he was unafraid to venture out and try characters like Zetter, Ranno, and even Ori and Sein.
 Any character he chose, he wielded prodigiously.
-With him focusing less on the game and more on content creation and games like Smash, he's still the third-best player ever.
+Even with him focusing less on the game and more on content creation and games like Smash, he's still the third-best player ever.
 Imagine what could've been had he continued with the pace he had before.
 </li>

 <li>